-Beth Kaplan, Scott Friend, Dan Nova, Mike Roth and Dan Rosensweig served on our Compensation Committee during fiscal year 2022.
+Beth Kaplan, Scott Friend, Mike Roth, Dan Nova and Dan Rosensweig1 served on our Compensation Committee during fiscal year 2023.
 None of these individuals is currently, or has been within the past three years, one of our officers or an employee.
-None of our executive officers currently serves, or has served during the last year, as a member of the Board of Directors or Compensation Committee of any entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.
+None of our executive officers currently serve, or have served during the last year, as a member of the Board of Directors or Compensation Committee of any entity that has one or more executive officers serving as a member of our Board of Directors or Compensation Committee.